 Note another ripple in this case: the employer stated on the ROE that the Plaintiff had “quit”.
 Normally this would mean that as an employee who quit her job, the Plaintiff was not entitled to EI.
 And in this case that is what actually happened, at first.
 Service Canada initially denied EI based on a cursory review of the ROE, but later awarded EI to the Plaintiff based on an investigation finding that she was in fact constructively dismissed.
 Service Canada awards EI for employees who have just cause to quit, and a constructive dismissal qualifies as just cause.
 Nevertheless, I don’t think the employer was wrong in stating on the ROE that the Plaintiff had quit – she did.
 It was thereafter up to Service Canada to determine if she quit for just cause.
 It is the Plaintiff’s onus to prove a constructive dismissal.

 Note: we recommend to most employees that before they sue to obtain their ROE like the above-noted case, they should first fill out a Request for Record of Employment with Service Canada, who will try and obtain the ROE on their behalf.

-Further note: General questions directed to our firm about ROEs are not answered.
-We do not take clients who simply require an ROE.
-We would caution employees that the cost of hiring a lawyer just to get an ROE will outweigh the award.
+Further note: We would caution employees that the cost of hiring a lawyer just to get an ROE will outweigh the benefit of doing it yourself.
 We would recommend consulting a paralegal or free legal clinic specializing in employment law if all you require is an ROE.